shaposhnikoff/my_medium_articles_starred/kubernetes-nodeport-vs-loadbalancer-vs-ingress-when-should-i-use-what-922f010849e0.md

 There are many downsides to this method:

-1. You can only have once service per port
+1. You can only have one service per port

 1. You can only use ports 30000–32767